dospunk/politinfluence/DBStyleGuide.md

 - [\_id](#_id)

 #### Name
-- Must be a JSON Object containing the person's full legal name, no nicknames, split into first, middle, and last.
+- Must be an Object containing the person's full legal name, no nicknames, split into first, middle, and last.
-- Middle name is optional
+- Middle name is optional.
+If omitted, the type should be `null`
 - Must be capitalized

 Example: